dof-dss/nics-iar-api/README.md

 # NICS IAR API

 ## Description
-A simple Web API which for use with the Northern Ireland Civil Service Information Asset Register
+A simple Web API for use with the Northern Ireland Civil Service Information Asset Register

 ## Contents of this file